Last Updated on Samuel Franklinby

-Crowns in Nuclear Throne are secret modifiers that can dramatically impact your game experience far beyond what the best Nuclear Throne mutations do and stay with players for that run and have a visual impact on your character.
-Crowns can only be accessed through the Crown Vault which can be accessed through the special prop spawn during your adventure known as the Proto Statue.
-Visually these statues are presented as a diamond shaped structure and require players to deal damage to them before charging them
+Crowns in Nuclear Throne are secret modifiers that can dramatically impact your game experience far beyond what the best Nuclear Throne mutations do and stay with players for that run while also having a visual impact on your character.
+Crowns can only be accessed through the Crown Vault which players can explore through the special prop spawn during your adventure known as the Proto Statue.
+Visually these statues are presented as a diamond shaped structure and require players to deal damage to them before in order to charge them.

 These will initially only spawn from Scrapyard 3-2 onwards with a spawn that repeats every other game area within the second stage as a result the spawn cycle is Scrapyard 3-2, Frozen City 5-2 for a first playthrough.
 After players loop spawns for Desert 1-2 and Palace 7-2 are added.
 In order to activate the Proto Statue players will are required to deal damage to the structure at which point it will start to collect Rads from enemies around the immediate area to reach full charge before opening up a green portal to the Crown Vault.

 The first time players visit the Crown Vault you’ll find the single Crown Pedestal where you can select a crown before leaving back to your Nuclear Throne run (players can also choose not to take a crown if they wish).
-Subsequent visits to the Crown Vault players will encounter Crown Guardians who are moderately difficult foes along with a Proto Chest (if entering with a crown) which allows for item transfers between games.
-Leaving a Crown Vault also increases the game difficulty resulting in improved weapon spawn chance and more enemies.
-Players are capped at a total of 3 Crown Vault visits per game run and the Proto Statues will cease to spawn after this point.
+During subsequent visits to the Crown Vault players will encounter Crown Guardians who are moderately difficult foes along with a Proto Chest (if entering with a crown) which allows for item transfers between game runs.
+Leaving a Crown Vault also increases the game difficulty resulting in improved weapon spawn chance and a greater number of enemies.
+Players are capped at a total of 3 Crown Vault visits per game run and accordingly the Proto Statues will cease to spawn after this point.